French unions battle Macron in make-or-break pension protest

 Teargas swirled in Paris where riot police charged at demonstrators who hurled projectiles and lobbed insults in cat-and-mouse skirmishes as darkness fell.

-Some protesters dressed in black and hiding their faces daubed anarchist slogans on buildings and the windows of several properties including a Starbucks (SBUX.O) cafe were smashed.
+Some protesters dressed in black and hiding their faces daubed anarchist slogans on buildings and the windows of several properties including a Starbucks cafe were smashed.

 The country’s hard-left unions rallied supporters hoping to regain momentum at a time when participation in a 36-day long public sector strike has waned and opinion polls show public backing for the industrial action has dropped.